rodrigoandresd/holbertonschool-printf/README.md

-# _Printf Proyect
+# C - printf

-This is a learning project, in which we are going to make a prototype of the Printf function of the C language.
+The printf function is responsible for generating a data output depending on a specific format.
+Rodrigo Duque and Avelino Carvajal will create our own printing function in the C programming language! (_printf)

 This print the following formats

-c -- character
+* c -- character
-s -- string
+* s -- string
-% -- percent
+* % -- percent
-d -- decimal
+* d -- decimal
-i -- integer
+* i -- integer